AngieCarrillo/AngieCarrillo/README.md

 ## Background

+I build, invest in, and advise startups.
-Former VC-backed CEO (Nextbiotics, CRISPR biotech developed at NASA Ames).
-Former strategy lead at Pisa Pharmaceutical ($27M in product launches).
-Former Entrepreneur in Residence at Draper University under Tim Draper.
-6 years as an independent strategy consultant for startups and Fortune 500s.
+I was the VC-backed CEO of Nextbiotics, a CRISPR biotech spun out of NASA Ames Research Center.
+Before that, I led strategy at Pisa Pharmaceutical and drove $27M in product launches.
+Along the way I spent a year as Entrepreneur in Residence at Draper University under Tim Draper, and 6 years as an independent strategy consultant working with startups and Fortune 500s.

-30+ angel investments across the US and Latin America over 10+ years.
-Portfolio includes Ceremonia, and SoGal Fund I.
-Co-taught Fundraising School with Andres Bilbao co-founder of Rappi, a Latam top unicorn company.
+On the investor side, I've made 30+ angel investments across the US and Latin America over the past 10 years.
+Portfolio includes Ceremonia and SoGal Fund I. I recently co-taught Fundraising School alongside Andrés Bilbao, co-founder of Rappi, one of Latin America's top unicorns.
-Self-taught front-end web developer.
-Singularity University alum (Google scholarship).
-UC Berkeley.
-Tec de Monterrey (top merit scholarship).
+I'm also a self-taught front-end developer, which is why I'm here on GitHub.
+Singularity University alum (Google scholarship), UC Berkeley, Tec de Monterrey (top merit scholarship).

 ## Philosophy